Buffyverse role-playing games

-The Buffyverse role-playing games - the Buffy the Vampire Slayer and Angel role-playing games - are complementary, officially licensed role-playing games (RPGs) published by Eden Studios, Inc. The Buffy the Vampire Slayer Core Rulebook was published in 2002, while the Angel Corebook followed in 2003.
-Both games use a streamlined (or Cinematic) version of Eden Studios' popular Unisystem game engine, also featured in CJ Carella's WitchCraft and All Flesh Must Be Eaten, two of Eden's better-known original product lines.
-In both games, players are able to take on the roles of characters from the respective television series or create wholly original characters as they and their group see fit, effectively building their own Buffyverse series in the process.
+The Buffyverse role-playing games – including the Buffy the Vampire Slayer Roleplaying Game and Angel Roleplaying Game — are complementary, officially licensed role-playing games (RPGs) published by Eden Studios, Inc. The Buffy the Vampire Slayer Core Rulebook was published in 2002, while the Angel Corebook followed in 2003.
+Both games use a streamlined (or Cinematic) version of Eden Studios' popular Unisystem game engine, originally used in CJ Carella's WitchCraft and All Flesh Must Be Eaten, two of Eden's better-known original product lines.
+In the Buffyverse games, players are able to take on the roles of characters from their respective television series or create wholly original characters as they and their group see fit, effectively building their own Buffyverse series in the process.

-Both games have been hailed for their sleek, accessible ruleset and their "Drama Points" system, which gives players a greater degree of control over the flow of the story, allowing them to call upon heroic bursts of energy, plot twists, and other convenient developments as necessary.
+Both games have been reviewed favorably for their accessible ruleset and their "Drama Points" system, which gives players a greater degree of control over the flow of the story, allowing them to call upon heroic bursts of energy, plot twists, and other convenient developments as necessary.
 The Angel role-playing game won the Origins Award for Best Roleplaying Game in its year of release.
-Following the success of the games, Eden Studios went on to release other successful licensed products based on the Cinematic Unisystem engine, including a 2005 game Army of Darkness Roleplaying Game, based on the cult film Army of Darkness.

-In October 2006, Eden Studios announced that, following settlement of their accounts with Fox and license negotiations, they will cease producing new Buffy the Vampire Slayer or Angel game books or supplements.
-Support will continue in online forums and web sites.
+In 2011, Angel came 10th in RPGnet's top 20 list of roleplaying games, while Buffy came 16th.

 Adventures

-The first published adventure (outside those featured as extras within the main books) specifically created for the Buffy the Vampire Slayer role-playing game was The Dark Druid by Timothy S. Brannan.
+The first published adventure (outside those featured as extras within the main books) specifically created for the Buffy the Vampire Slayer Roleplaying Game was The Dark Druid by Timothy S. Brannan.
 The adventure features Fionn mac Cumhaill as a protagonist and ally.
 His battle with the druid Fer Doirich continues into the modern age, where the adventure posits that the witches Willow and Tara are the reincarnations of his fosterers Bodhmall and Liath respectively.
+The BBC, which was broadcasting Buffy on BBC Two at the time, also published an adventure, "I of the Beholder", on its website, alongside a review, interviews with Eden Studios editor-in-chief M Alexander Jurkat, and a comprehensive rules summary.